When will students receive information about Orientation?

 Students are encouraged to submit a photo for their Bradley ID through the QuickCard website at quickcard.bradley.edu/photo.
 Your Bradley ID will be ready for pick-up when checking in at Orientation if you take advantage of this option.
 If students do not submit their photo through the QuickCard website, one will be taken during Orientation.

 What should my student bring to orientation?

-All of the students (even local) will be staying in a residence hall during orientation.
-Pillow, bedding (sheets) and towels are provided.
+All of the students (even local) will be staying in a residence hall during Orientation.
+Pillow, twin flat sheets, blanket and towels are provided.
 The following items are recommended:

 - Government-issued photo ID (MANDATORY in order to obtain your Bradley Photo ID)

 - Extra Pillow (optional)